Students who canceled ill-fated spring break trip say they aren't getting refunds

 "They didn't really have the option of staying with the dorms," she said.
 "Their only options were to go home, where they believed they were more likely to get the virus, or to go on these trips."

-Public health officials in Austin say they tracked down everyone on the chartered plane and tested them and are continuing to monitor the students.
+Public health officials in Austin say that they tracked down everyone on the chartered plane and tested them and that they are continuing to monitor the students.

-Meantime, the parents and students who canceled want their money back, but it was unclear if they would get it.
+Meanwhile, the parents and students who canceled want their money back, but it was unclear whether they would get it.

 In an email to Greenblatt on March 19, JusCollege said it was working with third-party vendors to get back to her with "possible refund or credit options within the next 14 days."

-But two days earlier the company told her in an emailthat “refunds will not be available until a later time, but we will reimburse any refunds that are provided by the airlines and hotels if and when they are processed.”
+But two days earlier, the company had told her in an emailthat "refunds will not be available until a later time, but we will reimburse any refunds that are provided by the airlines and hotels if and when they are processed."

+JusCollege said on Friday that refunds are "made at the discretion" of the third-party vendors the company works with.

+"As a distributor of travel services, we are working tirelessly with airlines and hotels to get the best possible outcome for our customers — whether that’s a credit or partial refund," a spokesperson for the company said in a statement.
+The company said its vendors are holding "the vast majority" of its customers’ funds and apologized for the delays.

 Although costs vary, students and their parents can spend thousands of dollars on such trips.

-Gary Dubofsky, the father of an Indiana University student, said he doubts he will ever get the money back.
-He and other parents have tried to contact JusCollege on multiple platforms, and all he received was a "canned" response via Instagram direct messaging.
+Gary Dubofsky, the father of an Indiana University student, said he doubts he will ever get his money back.
+He and other parents have tried to contact JusCollege on multiple platforms, and all he got was a "canned" response via Instagram direct messaging.

 Now he's out $2,100.
 He said he believes over 170 Indiana University students canceled, including the company's own interns from the school.
-Indiana University did not respond to a request for comment.
+Indiana University didn't respond to a request for comment.

 "These people are sitting on hundreds of thousands of dollars," he said of JusCollege.
 "They tell you to go to a trip insurance.
 Well, trip insurance is great until it's a pandemic.
 You're totally screwed all the way around."